alexbmoreira/django-postgres-vue-tutorial/README.md

 ### Creating a command to populate tables

 First create the file that will contain all the data you want to fill your database with.
 In your app directory, create a folder called `management` and a folder called `commands` within there.
 In your `management/commands` folder, create a file with a name like `_directors.py`.
 The `_` will make sure you can't call it as a command, and you can put your data in there in dictionary form.
-This file doesn't have to be in this directory, and it doesn't have to be a `.py` file, but that's easiest for import and using python dictionary objects.

 Inside that file, create your data.